 A quote from Clifton Fadiman, an American intellectual and author, that can seem a bit harsh out of context applies well here: “When you travel, remember that a foreign country is not designed to make you comfortable.
 It is designed to make its own people comfortable”

 With this quote in mind, do not assume that the person will speak English or should make the effort to speak English.
 After saying Bonjour, it is strongly recommended to ask in French if the person speaks English (“Parlez-vous anglais?”) to then be able to continue in English.
-This is something that really annoys French people, especially in Paris because of the large number of tourists, that people will speak English directly without trying to pronounce a few words of the country they are visiting.
+This is something that really annoys French people, especially in Paris because of the large number of tourists, that people will speak English directly without trying to pronounce a few words in the language of the country they are visiting.
 In the large majority of cases, saying Bonjour, Parlez-vous anglais ?, if the person responds yes or a little, you should be fine to continue in English by making sure you speak slowly.

 By using this first rule and asking if the person speaks English, you will avoid the first French faux pas and start on a good note.
 Don’t get me wrong, sometimes this is not enough as there are other cultural differences to take into account to understand why French people react the way they do and why it will not be the same than “back home”.